tieeeeen1994/integration-tests-rails/README.md

 HTML
 ```

 Since vendored JavaScript are not included by default, additional tags may be required to load them.
+Stylesheets can also be loaded if needed.
+For example, files can be included as follows:
-For example, if there exists a `custom_code.js` file in `app/javascript` and `vendor.min.js` file in `app/assets/javascripts/plugins`:
+  - `custom_code.js` file in `app/javascript`
+  - `vendor.min.js` file in `app/assets/javascripts/plugins`
+  - `app.css` file in `app/assets/stylesheets`
+  - `custom.css` file in `app/assets/stylesheets`

 ```ruby
 <<~HTML.squish